ReefPOM/OSPOM/readme.txt

+Visit BitBucket.org/ReefPOM for more details.
-This is the Git Hub Repo for the OSPOM include, for the purpose of being included in Arduino.cc's User contributed Libraries page.
+This is the Git Hub Repo for released versions of the OSPOM include.
+Our BitBucket has the most up-to-date information.

 #include<Ospom> adds features necessary for all Ospom Arduino's